007snoop/007snoop/README.md

 ## also known as 30k, 007snoop, and Saint Celestine.
 I'm a software development student at Keyin College in Newfoundland and Labrador.
 I'm passionate about coding, playing guitar, and video games.

-I actively work on SDCCL which are active under my steam page.
+I actively work on SDCCL which are active under my [Github repo](https://github.com/007snoop/SDCCL)
-(will be updated later)

 ## Passions